nobulart/flowtest/README.md

-Web App
-A simple web app displaying data.csv in a table.
-Installation
+A simple API with /hello and /data endpoints.
-1. Install Node.js 16+
+1. Install Python 3.9+
     2. Install dependencies: